gmalakar/Flouds.Py/README.md

 > **Note:**
-> This project is under active development and we are looking for more collaborators to help improve and extend Flouds.Py!
+> This project is under active development and we are looking for more collaborators to help improve and extend Flouds AI!
 > If you're interested in contributing, please reach out or open a pull request.

-# Flouds.Py
+# Flouds AI

-**Flouds.Py** is a Python-based NLP service framework for text summarization and embedding, supporting both HuggingFace Transformers and ONNX runtime models.
+**Flouds AI** is a Python-based NLP service framework for text summarization and embedding, supporting both HuggingFace Transformers and ONNX runtime models.
 It is designed for extensibility, robust error handling, and easy integration into larger applications or microservices.

 ---